 Storing, processing, and transmitting state confidential information are strictly prohibited on this website

-• Synthetic aperture radar operates using an active microwave imaging sensor that enables day-and-night, all-weather Earth observation.
-When integrated on unmanned aerial vehicles, this provides high-resolution imaging with small size, low cost, and high maneuverability, while shortening deployment and data turnaround.
-Focusing on large astronomical facilities, we design and validate a Ka-band phased-array synthetic aperture radar system mounted on an unmanned aerial vehicle.
+• Synthetic aperture radar (SAR) is an active microwave imaging sensor that enables day-and-night, all-weather Earth observation.
+When integrated on unmanned aerial vehicles (UAVs), SAR provides high-resolution imaging with small size, low cost, and high maneuverability, while shortening deployment and data turnaround.
+Focusing on large astronomical facilities, this paper presents the design and validation of a Ka-band UAV-borne phased-array SAR system.
 The payload adopts a modular, lightweight architecture compatible with multirotor, fixed-wing, and compound-wing airframes.
 The short wavelength of Ka-band millimeter-wave signals enhances sensitivity to fine linear features and complex metallic structures, making it well suited for precise geometric mapping, array-layout calibration, structural health monitoring, and perimeter inspection of astronomical facilities.
-We conducted multiple day-and-night flight experiments at the Mingantu Observing Station and acquired high-resolution two-dimensional synthetic aperture radar images of the Chinese Meridian Project Phase II interplanetary scintillation phased-array telescope and surrounding infrastructure.
-Results show generally well-focused impulse responses with clear mainlobes and controlled sidelobes, supported by quantitative metrics.
-These results indicate that our synthetic aperture radar system enables rapid, fine-grained, and repeatable monitoring of large astronomical equipment and sites.
+We conducted multiple day-and-night flight experiments at the Mingantu Observing Station and acquired high-resolution two-dimensional SAR images of the Chinese Meridian Project Phase II interplanetary scintillation phased-array telescope and surrounding infrastructure.
+Results exhibit generally well-focused impulse responses with clear mainlobes and controlled sidelobes, supported by quantitative metrics (e.g., resolution, peak sidelobe ratio, and integrated sidelobe ratio).
+These results indicate that the Ka-band UAV-borne SAR enables rapid, fine-grained, and repeatable monitoring of large astronomical equipment and sites.
 The system also shows promise for broader applications, including geohazard assessment, mining subsidence, major civil-infrastructure monitoring, power-line and pipeline inspection, and environmental monitoring.

 • loading